windexlight/MappingTrainer/README.md

 # Mapping Trainer

-Python utility to practice new keyboard mappings.
+Python utility to practice new keyboard mappings and type-read books.

 ## Setup